u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

    :align: center
    :alt: Overview showing participants who do or do not match filtering criteria on an activity.

-Hovering over the graph on an automation activity block, Odoo displays the number of successful and rejected participants, per day, over the last 15 days.
+Hovering over the graph on an automation activity block, Thrive Bureau ERP displays the number of successful and rejected participants, per day, over the last 15 days.

 .. note::